Our foundations raise funds to provide critically needed services in the communities we serve.

 Providence Health Care Foundation

-, Centralia, has a long tradition of employee support.
-The foundation fulfills vital funding needs at Providence Centralia Hospital along with supportive housing programs, hospice and chemotherapy infusion services across Lewis County.
+, Centralia.
+The greatest part of living is giving.
+A long tradition of employee support helps the Providence Health Care Foundation fulfill vital funding needs at Providence Centralia Hospital, along with supportive housing programs, hospice and chemotherapy infusion services across Lewis County.

 Providence Health Care Foundation, Eastern Washington

-, helps ensure access to compassionate, world-class health care by supporting projects and programs at the three Providence hospitals in Spokane: Sacred Heart Medical Center and Children’s Hospital and Holy Family Hospital.
-Gifts help care for the most vulnerable in our community and support breakthrough technology that saves lives.
-In 2012, the foundation awarded more than 450 grants totaling over $3.2 million to support local Providence ministries.
+, Gifts to Providence Health Care Foundation help care for the most vulnerable in our community and support breakthrough technology that saves lives.
+So far this year, the foundation has awarded more than 300 grants totaling more than $4.5 million to support Providence hospitals in Spokane and Stevens counties.

-- Providence Hospice & Home Care Foundation, Snohomish County, Everett, provides $1 million of support each year in the form of programs and services for all ages including quality, timely, comprehensive medical care in the patient’s home.
-By providing physical, emotional, and spiritual support, trained staff and volunteers assist the patient and family as they work towards medical rehabilitation or a peaceful and dignified death.
-The foundation strives to reveal God’s love for all, especially the poor and vulnerable through compassionate service.
-The generosity of Providence employees and community as a whole allow us to continue our Mission.
+- Providence Hospice & Home Care Foundation, Snohomish County provides quality, timely, comprehensive medical care in the patient’s home.
+The foundation’s efforts have secured a three-year grant totaling $465,000 to establish a stronger community presence.
+By providing physical, emotional and spiritual support, trained staff and volunteers assist the patient and family as they work towards medical rehabilitation or a peaceful and dignified death.

-- Providence Marianwood Foundation, Issaquah, promises its very elderly residents a home as long as they need it, regardless of their ability to pay.
-Most are in their 80s, 90s and even a few in their 100s have outlived their financial resources and are dependent on government programs which do not pay for the full costs to provide care.
-The skilled nursing home provides more than $1.5 million in uncompensated care costs annually.
-Donations also provide for programs, services and activities that add to quality of life like art, music and spiritual care.
+- Providence Marianwood Foundation, Issaquah.
+Providence Marianwood is a skilled nursing home that promises its very elderly residents a loving home as long as they need it, regardless of their ability to pay.
+In their 80s, 90s and even a few in their 100s, most have outlived their financial resources and are dependent on government programs.
+Marianwood provides more than $1 million in uncompensated care costs annually as well as extra programs and services to enhance quality of life.

 Providence Mount St. Vincent Foundation